01 of 11

 - On a sunny day, the people sitting in the center field berm will have the sun in their eyes for most of the game as that berm is more elevated than the left field berm.
 People sitting in the Pavilion in right field can get out of the sunny seats into the covered area of the Pavilion if it isn't full, so you should get there early to stake out your seat in the covered portion.

 - Most of the ballpark food here is normal fare.
 The big hot dogs aren't those thick footlongs, but they are about the size of two regular dogs at any other ballpark for about seven bucks each with your choice of add-ons.
 Pizza and Mexican food concessions are also available as well as Italian ices and ice cream.
 Walk all the way around the concourse to see all the food offerings.

 - This is one of the few stadiums where you get a lid and straw for your soft drink.
 Concession items seemed to be priced lower than at other stadiums as well.

 - The best place to try to get Indians players' autographs is on the first base side, at the end of the dugout while they are warming up before the game.
 You can spot it by the Reds sign on the third base side.

 04 of 11

 Hohokam Stadium is located in Mesa in the East Valley.
 It used to be the Spring Training Baseball home stadium for the Chicago Cubs, but they moved to Sloan Park in 2014, and after a renovation, the Oakland Athletics moved into Hohokam Stadium in 2015.
-The current stadium (there were previous renditions) opened in 1997, and although the facility used to be referred to as Hohokam Park, it is now officially Hohokam Stadium and offers this seating chart for fans.
+The current stadium (there were previous renditions) opened in 1997, and although the facility used to be referred to as Hohokam Park, it is now officially Hohokam Stadium.

 Continue to 5 of 11 below.